bytedance/Elkeid/rasp/php/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Resolve golang symbol table from ```gopclntab``` section, then inline hook api, transfer api call arguments/stacktrace by unix socket, support golang 1.2 and above.
+Hook `functions` and `opcodes` of PHP, transfer api call arguments/stacktrace by unix socket, support PHP 5.3 and above.

 ### Built With